Terms and Conditions

 11.5 The client is only liable for claims made by the contractual partner or third parties due to postponements, changes or cancellations in the event of gross negligence or intent.
 Liability for indirect damage, in particular loss of profit, is excluded.

-11.6 Free rebooking or cancellation by the client is possible up to six weeks before the start of the event, provided that sufficient places are available.
-A short-term rebooking is at the discretion of the provider and may result in a processing fee of up to 350€.
-A short-term cancellation is excluded and 100% of the participation fees must be paid.
-A refund is at the discretion of the provider.
+11.7.
+A rebooking by the client is at the discretion of the contractor and may result in a processing fee of up to 350€.
+A short-term cancellation up to three weeks before the event is excluded and 100% of the participation fees must be paid.
+A refund is at the discretion of the contractor.

-14.1 We may name your company (including logo) and the results achieved for you as a reference to other customers and use them for advertising purposes.
+13.1 We may name your company (including logo) and the results achieved for you as a reference to other customers and use them for advertising purposes.
+The permission for use can be withdrawn at any time in the future.